-Dr. Kase was experienced with both Japanese and US norms for patient treatment.
-He began to have questions about the limitations of the Western medical mindset.
-He heard of a cryotherapy treatment for arthritis that utilized tape to adjust joint distortion.
+He had become familiar with a cryotherapy treatment for arthritis that utilized tape to adjust joint distortion.
 In Western medicine the presumption had been that once a joint is in a certain shape that cannot be changed.
 He was intrigued by the possibilities that this treatment could remediate the distortion.

 To develop such a modality, he ordered supplies of the different athletic tapes that were available at that time.
 None of them gave him the results he was looking for.
 By trial and error, he realized that the source of the complaint was actually in the muscle, not in the joint or in the bone.
 To stabilize the joint he saw that it was more effective to tape around the muscle to achieve joint correction.
 The tapes that he was able to obtain were rigid, designed to immobilize the joint.

 In cases of injury or overuse, the muscle loses its elasticity.
-Dr. Kase needed to develop a tape that would have the same elasticity as healthy human muscle.
-He knew from his practice that the tape would also need to stay on the skin where it was applied.
-He spent two years doing a lot of research relating to elasticity, adhesives and breathability.
+Dr. Kase needed to develop an adhesive tape that would have the same texture and elasticity as healthy human muscle but also stay on the skin where it was applied.

-Dr. Kase continues to work closely with Kinesio® distributors throughout the world as well as with Kinesio Taping® Association International (KTAI) and its members.
-Kinesio® USA and KTAI continue to maintain Dr. Kase’s high standards of care and to track new and increasingly effective uses for the taping method.
+Dr. Kase continues to work closely with Kinesio® partners, instructors and medical practitioners throughout the world as well as with Kinesio Taping® Association International (KTAI) and its members.
+Kinesio® and KTAI continue to maintain Dr. Kase’s high standards of care and to track new and increasingly effective uses for the taping method.